kuennethgroup/ml_in_ms_wt24/README.md

 ## Python Dependency Management

-This course utilizes [Hatch](https://github.com/pypa/hatch) for managing Python dependencies.
-Make sure to set up Hatch to easily manage environments and dependencies for working on the exercises.
+This course utilizes [pdm](https://pdm-project.org/en/latest/) for managing and tracking Python dependencies.
+Make sure to set up pdm to easily manage environments and dependencies for working on the exercises.

 ## Exercises